 How to Connect an iMac, Mac, or Macbook to My Hotspot

-To connect to any network on the Mac OSX system, you simply click the wireless network signal icon at the top of the screen, and follow a few simple steps.
-It really is that easy.
-Here are the steps, with screen shots:
+To connect to any network on the Mac OSX system, you simply click the wireless network signal icon at the top of the screen and follow a few simple steps.
+Here are the steps, with screenshots:

 How to Connect a Nintendo Wii to my Samsung Hotspot

-If your Nintendo Wii has the ability to connect to a WiFi signal, such as a wireless router, then you can also use your Samsung Hotspot to connect it.
+If your Nintendo Wii can connect to a WiFi signal, such as a wireless router, then you can also use your Samsung Hotspot to connect to it.
 Just keep in mind that you're going to want an unlimited bandwidth plan, as this will consume quite a bit of bandwidth.